ChallagollaSriPranathi/UART_Protocol/README.md

 ## 🔍 Project Overview

-This repository implements a **complete, industry-style UART controller** from the ground up in Verilog HDL — every layer hand-crafted, from baud clock division to FSM encoding to testbench verification.
+This repository implements a **UART controller** from the ground up in Verilog HDL —  from baud clock division to FSM encoding to testbench verification.

 | Feature | Detail |
 |---------|--------|